 It is impossible for me to do what my aunt does, but I also can’t let myself give in to my natural tendencies to ignore the grunge until I can’t take it anymore.
 That’s no way to live!

 To protect me from falling into a homemaking hole, I use some basic To Do Lists that keep me moving in the right direction.
 The two main lists that keep my home and life looking like I have the cleaning and organizing skills that my aunt possesses in her little finger are my Morning Routine and my Weekly To Do List.

-Both of these lists are printed on To Do Lists in the Mega Pack that you get for free when you subscribe to the Simple Everyday Home email newsletter.
-They help me look much better than I really am.
+Both of these lists are printed on FREE Cleansheet To-Do List that you get when you subscribe to the Simple Everyday Home email newsletter.
+These routines help me look much better than I really am.
 Seriously.

 Elements of an Effective Weekly To Do List

 Include the cleaning tasks you want done every week.
 Even if you don’t have the time to complete every item each week, seeing it written on the list will remind you to tackle the missed chores next time.

 My list includes things like vacuuming, dusting, and spray-cleaning the fronts of the kitchen appliances.
 While some people see a dirty floor and simply get out the vacuum, I tend to procrastinate the basics until I’m embarrassed to open my door to friends and family members.
 My list gives me the kick I need to keep on top of the dirt and clutter.